asunar/CarND-Traffic-Sign-Classifier-Project/writeup.md

 For the second image, the model is extremely confident (99%) that it is a Keep left sign.

-For the third, fourth and fifth images, the model is absolutely confident (100%) that they are a No entry, No passing, Speed limit (30km/h) signs respectively.
+For the third, fourth and fifth images, the model is absolutely confident (100%) that they are No entry, No passing, Speed limit (30km/h) signs respectively.

 The model seems to be overly confident of its predictions which is generally not a good sign.
 It may warrant a second look at softmax calculations and/or the model architecture.
 The silver lining is that the model predicts the first image may indeed be a go straight or left sign.